-INTEGRATED BUSINESS & ENGINEERING PROGRAM
+HEATH INTEGRATED BUSINESS & ENGI-NEERING PROGRAM

-Are you interested in business and engineering?
+Are you interested in learning how business and engineering roles work together in industry?
 Maybe consumer goods or tech industries appeal to you.
 Do you want to be part of a program that blends business and engineering concepts?
-The Integrated Business & Engineering Program (IBEP) combines the knowledge and reputations of two of the University of Tennessee, Knoxville's outstanding academic colleges - the Haslam College of Business and the Tickle College of Engineering.
+The Heath Integrated Business & Engineering Program (IBEP) combines the knowledge and reputations of two of the University of Tennessee, Knoxville's outstanding academic colleges - the Haslam College of Business and the Tickle College of Engineering.

-Interested Haslam students apply in the spring of the freshman year to start IBEP with Tickle students in the fall of the sophomore year.
-These students take some business and some special engineering courses together and work together to understand how to be successful in each other's environment.
+Interested Haslam students apply in the spring of the freshman year to start Heath IBEP with Tickle students in the fall of the sophomore year.
+These students take business and special engineering courses as a cohort to understand how to be successful in each other's environment.